-Let's say you created a calculation trigger that adds User1 to User2 and writes the result in User3.
-You would want to assign your calculation trigger to User1 and to User2 so that every time User1 and User2 are changed, User3 is automatically re-calculated.
-Note: in this scenario, do not associate the trigger to User3.
-If you do, when the trigger will write the result to User3, it will be automatically re-triggered, entering an endless loop).
+Let's say you created a calculation that adds User1 to User2 and writes the result in User3.
+You would want to assign your calculation to User1 and to User2 so that every time User1 and User2 are changed, User3 is automatically re-calculated.
+Note: in this scenario, do not associate the calculation to User3.
+If you do, when the calculation will write the result to User3, it will be automatically re-triggered, entering an endless loop.